Willow Class 2019 - 2020

 The best way to help your child succeed and achieve their potential is by reading with them as often as possible, sharing stories and discussing books.

-PE will be taught by Mr Grooms on Thursday afternoon but extra opportunities often arise so please make sure your child has their PE kit in school all week.
+PE will be taught by Mr Grooms on Thursday and Friday afternoons but extra opportunities often arise so please make sure your child has their PE kit in school all week.

 I am very much looking forward to working with your children this year.
 I believe strongly in the partnership between a child’s home and school life so if you have any questions or wish to discuss any aspect of your child’s development or learning then please don’t hesitate to get in touch.